jonsowman/ferret/README.md

 A simple Arduino based high altitude balloon tracker using a GPS and a Radiometrix NTX2 narrowband FM transmitter module.

+Ferret and librtty are released under the terms of the GNU General Public License.
+They are distributed in the hope that they will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

 Ferret One
 ---------